-The Vascular Laboratory at Danbury Hospital is one of just 30 in the U.S. to be accredited by the Intersocietal Commission for the Accreditation of Vascular Laboratories (ICAVL) in all five areas of vascular testing, including:
+In fact, the Vascular Laboratory at Danbury Hospital is ranked among the top 2 percent in the nation for high-quality testing for vascular disease, and is one of just 30 in the U.S. to be accredited by the Intersocietal Commission for the Accreditation of Vascular Laboratories (ICAVL) in all five areas of vascular testing:

 - Carotid duplex